isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2009-02-13-Speech-by-Law-Minister-K-Shanmugam-on-Legal-Services-&-Education-during-the-Committee-of-Supply-Debate.md

 4. The six firms are top-notch and internationally renowned.
 They will complement and enhance the legal services provided in Singapore.

 <ol start="2" style="list-style-type: lower-roman">
-<li>Developing Singapore as an International Commercial Arbitration Hub
+<li style="font-style: italic">Developing Singapore as an International Commercial Arbitration Hub
 </li>
 </ol>